mohammadhheidarzade/Android-Socket-Programming/README.md

 # Android-Socket-Programming

-Client is android studio project
+Client is an android studio project

-Server is java project -> you can run it in Ide like Intellij
+Server is a java project -> you can run it in Ide like Intellij